hala912/finance-tracker/README.md

 4. Set up the database

-   In your Supabase project's SQL editor, create a `transactions` table:
+   In your Supabase project's SQL editor, run:

    ```sql
    create table transactions (